 4. MarineLand Portrait Glass Aquarium Kit

 The MarineLand Portrait Glass Aquarium Kit is a 5-gallon tank that is taller than it is wide, and has rounded corners for a modern look.
 The product dimensions are 11.8 inches long, 11.6 inches wide, and 17 inches tall.
 It comes with a filter, a light, and a sliding glass canopy.
+Here you can find the MarineLand Portrait Glass Aquarium Kit.

 The clear lid is hinged and attached to the light.
 You can easily slide the canopy lid back to feed your aquatic pets.
 It’s also easy to access the interior of the tank and the filter for any maintenance and cleaning.
 This tank is rated very highly for being a great beginner starter kit.